aaltonewmedia/learn.newmedia.dog/content/courses/computational-art-and-design/week-11/lesson-01.md

 - Room G203
 - 9:15–12:00

-**We continue with ml5.js which we were not able to complete last year.**
+**We continue with the ml5.js examples which we were not able to complete last week.**
 {{</hint>}}

 ---